fureyc/municipal-water-demand-forecasting/README.md

 Data-source settings are stored in `config/data_sources.yml`.
 Modeling periods and evaluation settings are stored in `config/modeling.yml`.

-After building the processed dataset, run the notebooks in order:
+After building the processed dataset, run the analysis notebooks in order:

 1. `notebooks/01_exploratory_analysis.ipynb`
 2. `notebooks/02_model_comparison.ipynb`
+3. `notebooks/03_probabilistic_forecasting.ipynb`
+4. `notebooks/04_time_series_uncertainty_calibration.ipynb`
+5. `notebooks/05_interpreting_probabilistic_forecasts.ipynb`

-The final exported metrics, predictions and diagnostic tables are stored under `reports/`.
+The point-forecasting holdout outputs are stored directly under `reports/`.
+Probabilistic calibration and interpretation summaries are stored under `reports/probabilistic/`.

-The README figures can be regenerated separately with `notebooks/03_readme_visualizations.ipynb`.
+README figures can be regenerated separately with `notebooks/06_readme_visualizations.ipynb`.

 ## Project status

-The current modeling analysis is complete.
+The current point-forecasting and probabilistic-forecasting analyses are complete.

-The final holdout has been opened and will not be reused for further feature selection, hyperparameter tuning or model comparison.
-Any additional modeling ideas will be treated as new work rather than retroactive improvements to the reported result.
+The original final holdout has been opened and will not be reused for further feature selection, hyperparameter tuning or model comparison.
+The subsequent probabilistic analysis is treated as new work and uses earlier chronological out-of-fold forecasts rather than retroactively modifying the reported holdout result.

 Potential extensions include:

 - archived one-day-ahead weather forecasts
 - dynamic blending of persistence and XGBoost
 - explicit transition or regime-switching models
-- prediction intervals
+- multi-step or hourly probabilistic forecasting
 - evaluation on another municipal water system
 - an interactive forecasting and conservation dashboard